mtkelleher/phg_v2_analysis/README.md

 ## Contents

-- `scripts/imputed_merged_vcf.py`: Generates a merged VCF of imputed genotypes using a merged parent VCF and imputed hVCFs.
+- `scripts/imputed_parents_merged_vcf.py`: Generates a merged VCF of imputed genotypes using a merged parent VCF and imputed parents files output from `phg find-paths`.
 - More scripts to come.

 ## Script: `imputed_merged_vcf.py`

-This script merges a PHG-derived merged parent VCF with a directory of imputed hVCFs, producing a final genotype matrix where each sample has one genotype call per reference range.
+This script merges a PHG-derived merged parent VCF with a directory of imputed parents files, producing a final genotype matrix where each sample has one genotype call per reference range.

 ### Step 1: Generate the Merged Parent VCF

-Before running `imputed_merged_vcf.py`, first use the PHG tool `merge-gvcfs` to combine all founder GVCFs into a single VCF.
+Before running `imputed_parents_merged_vcf.py`, first use the PHG tool `merge-gvcfs` to combine all founder GVCFs into a single VCF.

 **Note:** The reference genome can be used during imputation by adding its hVCF to your vcf_files directory, but the reference gVCF should be excluded from merging for this script.
 See script options below.